vista-art/fragmentcolor/docs/api/scene/material/pbr.md

 renders as a clean white surface under the default light rather than dark gunmetal.

+`pbr` takes the `Renderer` so it can seed each of the five glTF texture slots with a sensible 1×1 default pulled from the renderer's lazy texture cache.
+That way the underlying shader has every binding it needs out of the box and the per-factor render is correct even when no map is attached.
+Call the texture setters to override any of them.

 The shader uses:

 - **Cook-Torrance specular** with GGX normal distribution, Smith geometry,